 While specific requirements vary with each scholarship, advanced preparation is required to create a competitive portfolio.
 Students typically need at least a year or two to amass the credentials required to apply.
 As you might expect, prestigious scholarship applications require a serious commitment of time and energy to complete.
 They should be prepared long in advance of the stated deadlines.
 Many of the scholarships require an institutional nomination and only allow each institution to nominate a few applicants each year.

 The Lee Honors College staff can provide assistance and advice to students interested in pursuing prestigious scholarships.
 Many of these scholarships require finalists to participate in oral interviews, and the honors college staff and alumni can help finalists to prepare for them.

 Although they are difficult to win, Western Michigan University students have been the recipients of many prestigious scholarships, and we are confident that many more of our students will win them in the future.
 If you are considering applying for a prestigious scholarship, please contact Scott Friesner (firstname.lastname@example.org) or Carla Koretsky (email@example.com) for more assistance.

 Some of the best-known prestigious national scholarships available for undergraduate students include:

-More information about these and other highly competitive undergraduate scholarships can be found in the prestigious scholarships list.
-For additional information on State Department sponsored programs such as the Fulbright Program and the Boren and Gilman Awards, please email Michelle Metro-Roland, director of faculty and global program development at the Haenicke Institute for Global Studies at firstname.lastname@example.org.
+More information, including important deadlines, about these and other highly competitive undergraduate scholarships can be found in the prestigious scholarships list.
+For additional information on State Department sponsored programs such as the Fulbright Program (see past scholars) and the Boren and Gilman Awards, please email Michelle Metro-Roland, director of faculty and global program development at the Haenicke Institute for Global Studies at firstname.lastname@example.org.